FarshadBeiranvand/Machine-Learning/Running-injury-Prevention/README.md

 ## Conclusion

 The project provides valuable insights into the potential of machine learning for predicting running injuries.
 While the K-Nearest Neighbors classifier shows promising results, there are areas for further improvement, such as feature engineering and exploring alternative models.
-**The project will be regularly updated to incorporate better methods, improve model performance, and explore alternative machine learning algorithms**

 ## Kaggle Profile